yeonise/daily-code-snippets/HTTP1.1/Hypertext-Transfer-Protocol--HTTP1.1.md

 The tunnel ceases to exist when both ends of the relayed connections are closed. <br>

+**cache**<br>
+A program's local store of response messages and the subsystem that controls its message storage, retrieval, and deletion. <br>
+A cache stores cacheable responses in order to reduce the response time and network bandwidth consumption on future, equivalent requests. <br>
+Any client or server may include a cache, though a cache cannot be used by a server that is acting as a tunnel. <br>

+**cacheable** <br>
+A response is cacheable if a cache is allowed to store a copy of the response message for use in answering subsequent requests. <br>
+The rules for determining the cacheability of HTTP responses are defined in section 13. <br>
+Even if a resource is cacheable, there may be additional constraints on whether a cache can use the cached copy for a particular request. <br>

+**first-hand**<br>
+A response is first-hand if it comes directly and without unnecessary delay from the origin server, perhaps via one or more proxies. <br>
+A response is also first-hand if its validity has just been checked directly with the origin server. <br>

+**explicit expiration time** <br>
+The time at which the origin server intends that an entity should no longer be returned by a cache without further validation. <br>

 > 이 스펙은 참여자들의 역할과 HTTP 통신의 대상들을 지칭하기 위한 여러 용어를 사용합니다. <br>
 >
 > `connection` <br>